swiftycode256/clitheme/.github/README.md

 ### Build pip package

-`clitheme` uses the `setuptools` build system, so it needs to be installed beforehand.
+CLItheme uses the `setuptools` build system, so it needs to be installed beforehand.

 First, install `setuptools`, `build`, and `wheel` packages.
 You can use the packages provided by your Linux distribution, or install using `pip`: